 All students who request a federal student loan must complete the "Responsible Borrowing" workshop, online Federal Direct Student Loan entrance counseling and Master Promissory Note (MPN).
-The mandatory workshop provides in-person trance counseling about a student's responsibilities for repayment and interest rates, as well as federal updates for new borrowers.
+The mandatory workshop provides in-person entrance counseling about a student's responsibilities for repayment and interest rates, as well as federal updates for new borrowers.
 We also provide information specific to Mendocino College's loan disbursement schedule and our follow-up once a student has left the District.

-The Financial Aid office has linked loan information for students on the District website and portal for easy access.
+The Financial Aid Office has linked loan information for students on the District website and portal for easy access.
 Responsible Borrowing workshops as well as other loan information workshops are held on the Ukiah Campus, Lake Center, North County Center, and Coast Center.
-Federal student loans maybe denied on a case-by-case-basis (IIID15 3)
+Federal student loans maybe denied on a case-by-case-basis (IIID15\01).

-The Financial Aid Office awarded 129 students \$977,616 in loans during the 2017/2018 academic year.
+The Financial Aid Office awarded 129 students \$977,616 in loans during the 2017/18 academic year.
 The Fiscal Year 2016 Official Cohort Default Rate is 23%; Fiscal Year 2015 Official Cohort Default Rate is 27.3%; Fiscal Year 2014 Official Cohort Default Rate is 29.5%.
-[III.D.15.1].
-The Director of Financial Aid closely monitors this rate to ensure that the cohort Default rate stays below 30% as the U.S Department of Education can place sanctions on an institution if/when the official cohort default rate reaches 30% or More.
-As part of the District's default prevention efforts, Financial Aid contracts with a third-party loan default management services to help lower the default rate in order to comply with federal compliance.
+(IIID15\02).
+The Director of Financial Aid closely monitors this rate to ensure that the cohort Default Rate stays below 30% as the U.S Department of Education can place sanctions on an institution if/when the official cohort default rate reaches 30% or more.
+As part of the District's default prevention efforts, Financial Aid contracts with a third-party loan default management service to help lower the default rate in order to be in federal compliance.
 The loan program, along with all other aspects of financial aid administration, is reviewed on an annual basis by District auditors to ensure compliance with federal regulations.
-Recent audits have revealed no Federal findings [III.D.15.2a, III.D.15.2b, III.D.15.2c].
+Recent audits have revealed no Federal findings (IIID15\03).

+The District meets the Standard.
 Processes and procedures are in place to monitor and manage student loan default rates.
 As a result, the District's default rate has historically remained below the federal threshold.
 The loan program and other programs administered through the Financial Aid Office have been found to be compliant with federal requirements through annual audits and review procedures.